-FAMU previously completed the "FAMU Water & Sewer Utility Analysis ("Water & Sewer Analysis")" in conjunction with the City of Tallahassee.
+FAMU previously completed the "Potable Water System Analysis and a Sanitary Sewer Collection and Disposal System Analysis " in conjunction with the City of Tallahassee.
 The University will continue to coordinate with the City of Tallahassee to evaluate the findings in conjunction with the Master Plan Update including, but not limited to, identifying water consumption, delivery of adequate water supply and pressure in the future, identifying deficiencies and corrective actions by the appropriate agency.